-- 1. Remove the screw (M3x5) that secures the speaker holder to the system board. - 2.
-Lift and remove the speaker holder from the system board. - 3.
-Remove the five (M3x5) screws and two (M3x4) screws that secure the system board to the computer chassis. - 4.
-Lift and remove the system board from the computer chassis.
+- 1. Remove the screw (M3x5) that secures the speaker support to the system board. - 2.
+Lift the speaker support away from the system board. - 3.
+Remove the four (M3x5) screws and three (M3x4L) screws that secure the system board to the chassis. - 4.
+Lift the system board away from the chassis.